-After all particle identification cuts, selection cuts, and the determination of Quality Factors, an N structure was found in the signal data a posteriori (Figure [5.16]).
+After all particle identification cuts, selection cuts, and the determination of Quality Factors, an N^{} structure was found in the signal data a posteriori (Figure [5.16]).
 Also contained within the signal data were possible low mass structures in the $\phi\eta$ invariant mass (Figure [5.17]).

-Figure 5.16: The $p\gamma\gamma$ invariant mass for the Elliptical Subtraction method (Subsec: 5.5.1).
+Figure 5.16: The $p\gamma\gamma$ Invariant Mass for the Elliptical Subtraction method (Subsec: 5.5.1).
 This distribution shows a possible N structure around 1650 MeV/c^2 .

-Figure 5.17: The $\phi\eta$ invariant mass for the Elliptical Subtraction method (Subsec: 5.5.1) before N removal.
+Figure 5.17: The $\phi\eta$ Invariant Mass for the Elliptical Subtraction method (Subsec: 5.5.1) before N removal.
 This distribution shows two possible structures at lower mass.

-The reason that an N background can be seen in $\gamma p \to p\phi \eta$ data is due to the fact that an N can decay into a proton and η .
+The reason that an N background can be seen in $\gamma p \rightarrow p \phi \eta$ data is due to the fact that an N can decay into a proton and η .
 More specifically, this background will have the reaction $\gamma p \to N^ \phi$; $N^ \to p\eta$.
 As you can see, this baryonic reaction has an identical final state to $\gamma p \to p\phi\eta$, but is a completely different reaction.
-What's worse is that this background can have a missing mass/energy that is near zero.
+What's worse is that this background will contain all mesonic resonances that are being searched for and can have a missing mass/energy that is near zero.
 Therefore, it is imperative to search of a method that will effectively separate this background from signal.

-Many avenues were researched in order to remove the N background; all but one were shown not to work properly.
+Many avenues were researched in order to remove the N background; all but one were shown to work properly.
 Some of the background subtraction methods that were attempted included a t cut, a beam energy cut, and a $p\gamma\gamma$ mass cut.
 All of these methods either did not effectively remove the N background or removed too many signal events.